wabo-kabrel/wabo-kabrel/README.md

 # Hey, I'm Kabrel

-I’m a Software Engineering student, Web Developer, and Digital Marketer who loves exploring Cloud Computing, AI, and automating tasks with n8n.
-I enjoy creating practical, scalable solutions while learning new things every day
+I’m a Software Engineering student and a Backend Developer with an interest in Cloud Computing, AI, and automations with N8N.

 ---